|

 direction.
 We are alaunching these Savings clubs because we want the whole

 country to know what we are doing and we want partners to work with.
+It is for this reason therefore that we today also launch the CD by

 Vusi Ximba and Makitaza.
 The CD is entitled Ezemigwaqo Namathuba